itenium-be/blog-posts/design/2019-06-18-robocode-tutorial.md

 # Battling other robots

-The best way to debug your robot is, ofcourse battling others!
+The best way to debug your robot is, of course battling others!

 - [Sample Bots](http://robowiki.net/wiki/Sample_Bots): Packaged with Robocode.
-Practise against these first :)
+Practice against these first :)
 - [Super Sample Bots](http://robowiki.net/wiki/Category:Super_Sample_Bots): The next step.
 - [How to download other Robots](http://robowiki.net/wiki/Robocode/Learning_from_Robots)
 - [Some Super Robots](http://robowiki.net/wiki/Robocode/Downloading_Robots#Robots_to_download)